 - Brand Management & SEO

 Project descriptions can be viewed online through the on-campus internship website at the beginning of each semester.
-Schedule an advisement with us to go through more specific examples of what past students have done.
+Schedule an advisement session with us to go through more specific examples of what past students have done.

 The Ballard Center works with award-winning and vetted organizations that use best practices within the social impact space.
 We look to groups like Ashoka, Skoll Foundation, Schwab Foundation, Mulago Foundation, Peery Foundation, and others to help us identify potential partners.
-Partner organizations take many different approaches to social innovation, including nonprofits, socially minded startups, companies with robust corporate social responsibility programs, impact investing organizations and more.
+Partner organizations take many different approaches to social innovation, including nonprofits, socially-minded startups, companies with robust corporate social responsibility programs, impact investing organizations, and more.